qmarsun22/projects/collaborative/feasbility_study_by_VishuPrakash.md

 - Unversity course shouldn't there part of Collaborative programs
 - There is a visit by unversity and we need to pay all the cost
 - New syllabus approved and allowed by university
-- Course approval we need to pay 2 laks
+- Course approval we need to pay 2 lakhs
 - Syllabus contents we need to prepare

 ## Conclusion